-I was invited to give a presentation on my air quality research as a 20 minutes lunch talk at the Rotary Club.
-This photo shows the outfit I wore to give my presentation.
-In the room, it was quite warm so I took my Burberry blazer off and gave the talk in the classic cashmere sweater with skirt and pearls outfit.
-On my way to the club’s meeting place, I wore my Cole Han shearling motorcycle coat as it was pretty cold outside.
+The first photo shows the business casual style outfit I wore to give my presentation.
+In the room, it was quite warm so I took my Burberry blazer off, and gave the talk in the classic cashmere sweater with skirt and pearls outfit.
+On my way to the club’s meeting place, I wore a shearling coat (last photo) to dress weather-appropriate.

 So, curious what I presented?
 Probably you have heard in the national news that Fairbanks has an air quality problem because of its frequent inversions.
-I explained first that an inversion condition means that temperature – instead of decreasing with height – increases with height.
-Consequently, the vertical mixing is shut down as now the warm air is above the cold air.
-Recall warm air rises above cold air.
-Under inversion conditions, all gases and particles emitted into the inversion remain there and accumulate over time.
+I explained first that an inversion condition means that temperature increases with height.
+Note that this behavior is opposite to the usual decrease with height.
+Consequently, the inversion shuts the vertical mixing down because the warm air is above the cold air.
+Note that warm air normally rises due to its buoyancy.
+Under inversion conditions, all gases and particles emitted into the inversion layer remain there and accumulate over time.

 Get the inspiration, support, motivation, and tips to look to your best in life.
 Get a subscription to High Latitude Style.
 Deep inside you know when I can do it you can do it too.

 Mölders, N., 2013.
 Investigations on the Impact of Single Direct and Indirect, and Multiple Emission-Control Measures on Cold-Season Near-Surface PM2.5 Concentrations in Fairbanks, Alaska.
 Atmospheric Pollution Research, 4, 87-100. doi: 10.5094/APR.2013.009